 - The Software Development Environment subset (OSFPGMR) must be installed. - The MPH software kit is contained in the mandatory base software subset OSFHWBASE400.
-This subset is installed automatically during the operating system installation. - Disk space requirements for MPH is approximately 100 blocks. - If the operating system needs to be shut down for any reason, an orderly shutdown process must be followed.
+This subset is installed automatically during the operating system installation.
+Full documentation is located in /usr/field/mph/user_guide. - Disk space requirements for MPH is approximately 100 blocks. - If the operating system needs to be shut down for any reason, an orderly shutdown process must be followed.
 Otherwise, you will have to restart the MPH script.